It’s not fun and these guys are going down…hard.

 …until we did.
 When you graduate, it’s completely different.
 Instead of “chasing” sales with people calling in, your job was to have extra long conversations so as to prevent additional calls from hitting your queue.
 Remember, this is a percentages gig, the goal is to take fewer calls, sell as much as you can on any call, and then make sure that customer PAYS.
 Remember those “floor managers” I told you about?
 They CONTROL what calls a sales rep gets.
 They do this by taking the call in menu board that customers typically complain about, then assign the numbers a sales rep is gonna get on the day.
 Having a great week?
 They want to make sure they hit you with a couple of bad days so that your commission take drops a bit.
 But, if you get on the wrong side of a floor manager, they can use these same powers to put a target on your back so that you only get bad days and, as such, you can’t hit your numbers and now they have a reason to fire you.
 So what’s an example of a bad day?

 A bad day is when you get a bunch of calls from people just looking to cancel their service OR are dealing with technical issues i.e. faulty equipment, missed appointments, really the gamut on the types of disappointing calls you can get on the day.
 THIS is where I did most of my research.
 When people called to cancel their services, the most common reasons usually fell into three different buckets: 1) Moving 2) Too expensive (I’d often see customer bills balloon well over $200-$300 a month and I made sure each one of them got a discount after talking to me cuz, “fuck this place”) 3) Cutting cable or portions of cable services in favor of Netflix or Hulu or Google.
 I COULD just send any of these people over to the retention department, but remember, this is a percentages job.
-So, I would cut customers’ bills, add services and insurance products, do everything I could do to survive instead.
-Interestingly, the cable company I worked for?
-Would also feature Netflix and Hulu as part of their overall packages, however that didn’t stop most people returning their TV equipment, canceling phone services in favor of mobile, and keeping JUST internet.
+So, I would cut customers’ bills, add services and insurance products by way of a swindle, do everything I could do to survive instead.
+Interestingly, the cable company I worked for would also feature Netflix and Hulu as part of their overall packages, however that didn’t stop most people from returning their TV equipment, canceling phone services in favor of mobile, and keeping JUST internet.

 I lasted nine months, two months on the actual sales floor, before I resigned.
 I made a bunch of friends, one or two who I still keep in touch with, though most of my training class had been fired at this point with the rest being put on “final warnings”.
 Here’s what I learned: cable companies are eroding from within.
 Their bills are sky high, most customers just want one service, and most employees are miserable and smoke a pack a day outside during breaks.
 In terms of earnings, my W-4 tells me I made about $20,000 after taxes and this includes commission and an hourly wage of $15 an hour for forty hours a week.
 Netflix and Hulu are true disruptions in this industry similar to how Netflix killed off video rental/retail physical media business, they allow customers keep one service in NYC/LA huge metro areas and then take advantage of a mix of ad-supported and subscription services.
 Think Netflix’s recent price hike is gonna hurt the company?
 Nope…because $13 a month plus an internet service at $40 a month is still a heck of a lot cheaper than those $300 a month bills.
 So when cable companies release end of year results saying, “hey, we didn’t lose THAT many customers this quarter”, don’t fall for it.
 While customers aren’t cutting cords entirely (remember, they typically keep internet), make no mistake, cable TV is slowly being parked right next to AM/FM radio in terms of importance for entertainment and really the local networks are all pulling the same cards as well, eschewing scripted series in favor of more sports, live Broadway-type programming, and reality, so that they can keep “in the moment”.
 The local networks?
 They will stick around until the day we all die…they aren’t threatened.
 If I’m Disney, I’m thinking about the futures of FXM, FXX, Disney XD, Freeform, as being shelved in favor of taking all of that content and sticking it on the main networks and then keeping the streaming services as a first or a second window for viewing.
 Same goes for Viacom’s Nicktoons, TeenNick, and various MTV/VH1 networks.
 Consolidation will be a key to the media companies’ survival, but will the cable service providers drop their prices accordingly?
 The lineups for different TV package tiers are often uneven and favor you upgrading.